Use the form below to search the Health Library.

 Homeopathic Medical Council of Canada http://hmcc.ca

-Paying for CAM treatment.
-National Center for Complementary and Alternative Medicine website.
+Paying for complementary health approaches.
+National Center for Complementary and Integrative Health website.
 Available at:

-The Use of CAM in the United States.
-National Center for Complementary and Alternative Medicine website.
+The use of complementary and alternative medicine in the United States: Cost data.
+National Center for Complementary and Integrative Health website.
 Available at: http://nccam.nih.gov/health/financial.
-Updated August 2013.
-Accessed June 12, 2014.
+Updated January 4, 2016.
+Accessed April 6, 2016.

 Whorton J. Countercultural healing: a brief history of alternative medicine in America.
 WGBH Educational Foundation website.
 Available at: